 - Experimental Methods (HBS 4435)

-Accounting and Management students are required to take five additional doctoral courses.
+Accounting and Management students are required to take seven additional doctoral courses.

 - Management Control and Performance Measures (HBS 4403)